marklogic/marklogic-spark-connector/docs/reading.md

 The Spark connector framework supports pushing down multiple operations to the connector data source.
 This can often provide a significant performance boost by allowing the data source to perform the operation, which can result in both fewer rows returned to Spark and less work for Spark to perform.
-The connector supports pushing down the following operations to MarkLogic:
+The MarkLogic Spark connector supports pushing down the following operations to MarkLogic:

 - `count`
 - `drop` and `select`
 - `filter` and `where`
-- `groupBy` when followed by `count`
+- `groupBy` plus any of `avg`, `count`, `max`, `mean`, `min`, or `sum`
 - `limit`
 - `orderBy` and `sort`

 For each of the above operations, the user's Optic query is enhanced to include the associated Optic function.
 Note that if multiple partitions are used to perform the `read` operation, each partition will apply the above functions on the rows that it retrieves from MarkLogic.
-Spark will then merge the results from each partition and re-apply the function calls as necessary to ensure that the correct response is returned.
+Spark will then merge the results from each partition and apply the aggregation to ensure that the correct response is returned.

-If either `count` or `groupBy` and `count` are pushed down, the connector will make a single request to MarkLogic to resolve the query (thus ignoring the number of partitions and batch size that may have been configured; see below for more information on these options), ensuring that a single count or set of counts is returned to Spark.

 In the following example, every operation after `load()` is pushed down to MarkLogic, thereby resulting in far fewer rows being returned to Spark and far less work having to be done by Spark: